Nutan0706/devops-notes-hub/devops-notes-hub/others/intro.md

 ## 📌 About the Project

 In this project, we closely work with the Portfolio Managers and handle their end-to-end analytics pipeline.
-Our responsibilities include extracting third-party market data from **Bloomberg**, provisioning the necessary compute infrastructure using **Terraform**, and containerizing each PM account with its benchmark details.
+Our responsibilities include extracting third-party market data from **Bloomberg** and then setting up infra infrastructure using **Terraform**, and containerizing each PM account with its benchmark details. and then
-These workloads are executed on **EKS**, and after execution we build **Jenkins pipelines** to validate the results and archive the processed data into **Snowflake**.
+These workloads are executed on **EKS** cluster, and after execution we build **Jenkins pipelines** to validate the results and archive the processed data into **Snowflake**.

 ---